google.com, pub-0174358156906833, DIRECT, f08c47fec0942fa0

 When an owner doesn't show up to claim a lost cat, the shelter often has no choice but to find a new home for the animal...if possible.
 Tragically, many shelters are so overcrowded they euthanize animals that aren't adopted within a certain time frame.

 Collaring Your Cat

 A simple and inexpensive form of ID is a collar and a "dog tag".
 Anyone who finds your pet will have a phone number to call and let you know where your cat is.
 Just remember to update the tag if you relocate.
-Feline ID tags are easy to find at most pet stores such as PETCO.com and vet offices have forms for mail-order pet tags inscribed with your name and address.
+Feline ID tags are easy to find at most pet stores and vet offices have forms for mail-order pet tags inscribed with your name and address.

 A lot of cats hate the jingly noise of metal tags so you may opt to get plastic ones.
 The biggest disadvantage of a collar and tag is that feline "Houdini"s can escape from them.
 This is hard to change because cat collars should be removable to guard against accidental strangulation.

 The safest collar seems to be the type that closes with a breakaway catch.
 To be both safe and effective, a collar must fit well.
 You should be able to slide one or two fingers...no more...between your cat's neck and the collar.
 A too loose collar could come off or pose a choking hazard, whereas a too-tight collar could irritate the skin of your cat's neck and interfere with its breathing and eating.

 Check the collar frequently to make sure it still fits well.
 Flexible elastic collars may also help prevent strangulation, but a cat could get its paw caught while scratching at the collar to remove it.